| |

 • I used Colby-Jack cheese, but cheddar, Monterrey Jack, or even Pepper Jack would work as well.

-• I added the Queso Fresco crumbles on top because I love the texture and it looks good in pictures!
+• I added the Queso Fresco crumbles on top because I love the texture and the added flavor!

 Nutrition